sanin7k/autogenai/README.md

 # 🔮 autogenai

+⚠️ This is an early-stage SDK.
+Interfaces and behaviors may change in minor releases.

-**Unified SDK for LLMs like OpenAI and Gemini — Simple, Pluggable, and Ready for Production**
+**Early-stage unified SDK for LLMs like OpenAI, Gemini and more. — Simple, Pluggable, and Ready for Production**

 ---

 ## ✨ Features

-- 🧠 Unified interface for OpenAI & Gemini
+- 🧠 Unified interface for LLMs (OpenAI, Gemini, etc.)
 - 🛠️ Automatically loads from `.env` (`OPENAI_API_KEY`, `GEMINI_API_KEY`, `LLM_ENGINE`, `DEFAULT_OPENAI_MODEL`, `DEFAULT_GEMINI_MODEL`)
 - 🚨 Built-in error handling: `APIMissingError`, `LLMResponseError`
 - 🧪 100% test coverage with `pytest`